Design Exhibit Schedule

 Open Class is for all members.
 They may submit one entry per person that suits their creative imagination in floral design and is not related to the evening’s design theme.
 Points do not accrue to any other class or award.

-The revised 2017 Handbook for Flower Shows contains all the rules and information required for exhibits.
+The 2017 Handbook (2025 revision) for Flower Shows contains all the rules and information required for exhibits.
 If you do not wish to purchase the Handbook, it is now offered as a free download: National Garden Club – Handbook for Flower Shows.
 Please also review the MGC Yearbook’s ‘Artistic and Horticulture Division Rules’ on pages 13-16 as well.

 September

-Challenge: Tapestry Design, see Handbook, p.79.
+Challenge: Creative Transparency Design, see Handbook, pp.72,77.

-Novice: American Traditional Mass Design, see Handbook, pp.70-71.
+Novice: American Traditional Mass – Asymmetrical L-Shaped Triangle Design, see Handbook, pp.70-71.

 Open: Designer’s choice (one entry per member).